srafi1/Beard-Loading/README.md

 ##Features
--Simplify expressions
+- Simplify expressions
--Graph equations
+- Graph equations
--Graph multiple equations together (distinguished by different colors) -Zoom in/out in the graph
+- Graph multiple equations together (distinguished by different colors)
+- Zoom in/out in the graph
--Move around the view of the graph (with translate) -Store functions
+- Move around the view of the graph (with translate)
+- Store functions
--Trig functions and absolute value
+- Trig functions and absolute value